Frequently Asked Questions

 What Is the Sciathon?

-The 3rd Lindau Online Sciathon is an opportunity to develop novel ideas in small groups.
-Members of the Lindau Meetings’ community from different research areas will work together within a period of 48 hours from 28–30 April 2023.
+The 4th Lindau Online Sciathon is an opportunity to develop novel ideas in small groups.
+Members of the Lindau Meetings’ community from different research areas are invited to work together within a period of 48 hours from 19–21 April 2023.

 Ideas for projects for this hackathon-type event are submitted by Lindau Alumni.
-After confirmation by the organisers, Lindau Alumni with accepted projects will become group leaders.
-Each group focuses on one project in one of four topic categories.
-Other Lindau Alumni and Young Scientists invited to the 72nd Lindau Nobel Laureate Meeting can then register to work in a project group.
+After confirmation by the organizers, Lindau Alumni with accepted projects will become group leaders.
+Other Lindau Alumni and Young Scientists invited to the 73rd Lindau Nobel Laureate Meeting can then register to work in a project group.

-We’re inviting creative and diverse ideas for the Sciathon 2023 in one overall topic for the project proposals: The application of medical research as innovative problem-solving.
+We’re inviting creative and diverse ideas for the Sciathon 2024 in one overall topic for the project proposals: The application of physics for a more sustainable world.

 Who Initiated This?

 Since their foundation in 1951, the Lindau Nobel Laureate Meetings have developed into a unique international scientific forum.
 The annual Meetings facilitate an exchange between different generations, cultures and disciplines.
-The theme of the Lindau Meetings alternates between Physics, Chemistry or Physiology and Medicine – the three Nobel Prize scientific disciplines.
+The theme of the Lindau Meetings alternates between Physics, Chemistry or Physiology and Medicine – the three scientific disciplines of the Nobel Prize.
 An interdisciplinary Lindau Meeting takes place every five years.
 The Lindau Meeting on Economic Sciences is held every three years.

 Through numerous declarations and statements, the scientists of our community have repeatedly joined in the public debate with political appeals (including the 2015 Declaration on Climate Change, 1955 Lindau Declaration Against the Use of Nuclear Weapons, 2020 Lindau Guidelines, 2022 Call for Peace).